BAK2K3/hard-drivers/README.md

 **Instil User Confidence**
 * The branding is clear, distinguishable, and recognisable.
-* Relate to and refer to the customer.
+* Relate to and refer to the user.
 * The website is minimalistic where necessary, intuitive, and user friendly.

 **Present Cost Approach**
-* Communicate that the computer is customer budget based.
+* Communicate that the computer is user budget based.
 * Be transparent about cost of additional services and peripherals.
 * Provide detailed yet convincing breakdown of cost of service.